john-aja/Library-Management-System---V1/README.md

 ## Contact

-For any inquiries or support regarding the Scheme Welfare Web Application, please contact:
+For any inquiries or support regarding the Library Management Web Application, please contact:

 ***John***